 The methodology measures alignment per sector or per technology, because what needs to happen to meet the goals of Paris Agreement varies by sector.
 Some sectors need to move more quickly than others; some sectors need to reform (such as power generation); and others need to phase out (for instance, fossil fuels).

 The climate-relevant sectors currently covered by PACTA are power, coal mining, oil & gas upstream sectors, auto manufacturing, cement, steel, and aviation, with the shipping industry to be added soon.
 Collectively, these sectors account for about 75% of global greenhouse gas emissions.

-A critical feature of PACTA is that it relies on global physical asset-level data as the core analytical concept, which provides granular, regional, sector-specific, forward-looking production pathways that can be compared with various scenarios.
+A critical feature of PACTA is that it relies on physical, asset-based company data as the core analytical concept, which provides granular, regional, sector-specific, forward-looking production pathways that can be compared with various scenarios.

 This core alignment functionality is complemented by a stress-testing module for investors that measures various climate scenarios’ influence on asset prices.
 2DII is also developing a stress-testing module for banks, which will be available by late 2021.